-Destination alternate means an alternate aerodrome to which an aircraft may proceed should it become either impossible or inadvisable to land at the aerodrome of intended landing.
+Destination alternate means an alternate aerodrome (or heliport) at which an aircraft would be able to land should it become either impossible or inadvisable to land at the aerodrome (or heliport) of intended landing.

-Note: The aerodrome from which a flight departs may also be an en-route or a destination alternate aerodrome for that flight.
+Note: The aerodrome (or heliport) from which a flight departs may also be an en-route or a destination alternate aerodrome (or heliport) for that flight.